General Liability Insurance

 General liability insurance for small businesses can pay for lawsuit expenses from personal and advertising injury.
 Advertising injury can include disparaging another business in your advertisements, stealing an advertising idea, and more.

 Why do I Need General Liability Insurance?

 It’s just common sense—and good financial sense too.
 Even one lawsuit for bodily injury or property damage is often enough to bankrupt a small business.
-General liability insurance provides you with the coverage you need to pay for most damages, injuries, and medical costs related to accidents that could happen to your employees or customers.
+General liability insurance provides you with the coverage you need to pay for most damages, injuries, and medical costs related to accidents that could happen to your customers.
 Small business liability insurance also helps cover legal fees and settlements if you’re sued.

 Business Liability Insurance for Your Company